-- Putting a card into the hand without revealing it to the opponent, when an effect specifies you must do so. - Declaring an attack without having the required Energy attached. - Failing to set up Prize cards at the beginning of the game. - b.
+- Putting a card into the hand without revealing it to the opponent, when an effect specifies you must do so. - Declaring an attack without having the required Energy attached. - Failing to set up Prize cards at the beginning of the game. - Contributing to an opponent's gameplay error by failing to keep track of game actions and mechanics.

+b.
 Major Gameplay Errors result in some irreversible confusion to the game state that cannot be completely rewound or otherwise offset through corrective action.
 Errors that result in a player gaining illicit access to knowledge or cards, that require a substantial level of involvement by a judge to rectify, or that have remained unnoticed for long enough to have influenced gameplay may be classified as major.